Converting blood TAC to plasma TAC

 Blood cell to plasma partition coefficient (rRBC/P) can be measured In vitro in +37 °C by adding a known amount of radioactivity into a known volume of fresh blood (providing CB), centrifuging the sample, and sampling a known volume of plasma.
 Radioactivity of the plasma sample is measured to calculate CP.
 Blood cell to plasma ratio is then calculated as (Bower, 1982):

-There are four main types of tracer distribution between plasma and RBC:
+There are four main types of radiopharmaceutical distribution between plasma and RBC:

-If PET tracer, or any radioactive metabolite in plasma, can not penetrate the red blood cell (RBC) membrane, or the concentration inside RBCs is negligible because of high plasma protein binding, then CRBC=0.
+If PET radiopharmaceutical, or any radioactive metabolite in plasma, can not penetrate the red blood cell membrane, or the concentration inside RBCs is negligible because of high plasma protein binding, then CRBC=0.
 The concentrations in plasma and blood are related by the equation

 Figure.
-Plasma-to-blood ratio is only dependent on hematocrit, if tracer, and possible label-carrying metabolites, both persist in plasma.
+Plasma-to-blood ratio is only dependent on haematocrit, if radiotracer, and possible label-carrying metabolites, persist in plasma.

 Radioactive metabolite penetrates RBC membrane